williamconnorbean/resume/README.md

 3. Ensure your GitHub Pages site is being built from the `master` branch.
 4. Ensure your site is using the `Minima` theme.

-After completing  the above checks, you should see a green checkmark below the `GitHub Pages` section in your repository settings informing you your site is published at `https://<username>.github.io/`.
+After completing the above, you should see a green checkmark below the `GitHub Pages` section in your repository settings.
+Your resume should now be published at `https://<username>.github.io/`.